learn-co-curriculum/welcome-contributing-to-curriculum/README.md

     for a lesson to see if others have reported a similar problem and found a solution.
 - GitHub issues will always receive a response from someone on the Flatiron curriculum team.
-We may not be able to address an issue you submit quickly, but we will always follow up with a response once the issue is fixed.
+We may not be able to address an issue you submit immediately, but we will always follow up with a response once the issue is fixed.

 You can read more about GitHub issues [here](https://guides.github.com/features/issues/).